 About

-I’m an Associate Professor in the Munk School of Global Affairs & Public Policy at the University of Toronto, and a member of the Innovation Policy Lab.
-I’m also a Visiting Senior Fellow in the International Inequalities Institute at the London School of Economics.
+I am a Professor in the Munk School of Global Affairs & Public Policy at the University of Toronto, and a member of the Innovation Policy Lab.

-Another area I focus on is the economics of diversity.
+Another area I focus on is the economics of migration.
 In particular, I am investigating the productivity impacts of ethnic- and gender-diverse teams, workplaces, and cities.
 My work in this area has quantified economic benefits of immigrant diversity in the US, and Norway.
 An ongoing project examines these themes in the context of the United Kingdom (details here).

 For my study on Brexit and immobility, my co-authors and I won the Understanding Society Paper Prize.
 In 2016, my work on the economic value of local social networks won the Urban Land Institute Prize for the best paper published in the Journal of Economic Geography.
 Back in 2013, I also won an Early Career Award from the Regional Studies Association.